Dmitriy-Yarygin/price-tickers/README.md

 ## Changes

 ### Backend:
-- splited functionality on separate files
+- functionality has been split into separate files
-- prise changes counts on previous data basis
+- prices changes are now calculated based on previous data
-- accepts interval time from client
+- data update interval is now set by the client

 ### Frontend
-- added visual effects to highlight positive or negative changes in the prices (arrows change color and direction, numbers rotate and change color)
+- added visual effects to highlight changes in the prices: arrows change color and direction, numbers rotate and change color
-- user can add/remove tickers from showing in Display (every row in TickersTable has add/remove button in _Track_ column, also every Ticker in Display has close button)
+- every row in __TickersTable__ has add/remove button in __Track__ column so user can add/remove tickers from showing in __Display__
+- every __Ticker__ in __Display__ has close button so user can remove the tickers from showing in __Display__
-- added prices charts (expand buttons in the TickersTable first column toggle showing/hiding charts)
+- charts can be shown/hidden with expand buttons in the __TickersTable__ first column
 - settings allow user to specify prices renew interval
 - added reducers tests

 ![alt text](screenshots/1.png "Tickers demo screenshot")